 In the larger context, below, you see the prairie on the right, Shaw Woods to the west, and the remnant savanna (McLaughlin Meadow) to the south of the woods.
 To knit this complex healthily back together will take a great many skills and dedications: seeds, loppers, chain saws, cages to protect rare plants until there are enough to reproduce and stand on their own, controlled burns, and monitoring of plants, birds, butterflies and others, so we can learn and improve our stewardship.

 Biodiversity can be restored sustainably.
 But, left alone, in these times, it’s challenged by altered hydrologies, climate, fragmentation, invasive species, and more.
 Decades ago, we conservationists were lulled into misjudgment by our rush to preserve the last of nature before it was gone … coupled with the nearly religious belief that, if left alone, nature ought to be able to take care of itself.
-Now we’re learning better, bit by bit.
+Now we’re learning better.

 The yellow stargrass might be found in a prairie, but the white grove sandwort is more typically savanna.
 McLaughlin has scattered bur and scarlet oaks along with large amounts of such savanna shrubs as New Jersey tea and meadowsweet.
 It boasts such herb species as: